Family Educational Rights and Privacy Act - FERPA

 Manhattan College has defined directory information to include the following: student’s name, address, telephone numbers, e-mail address, current major program, number of credit hours enrolled, grade level, degrees, honors and awards received, participation in officially recognized activities and sports, photographs, participation in clubs and activities, weight and height of members of athletic teams, dates of attendance, date and place of birth, degrees and awards received from the institution the most recent previous educational agency or institution attended by the student; and expected graduation date.

-Directory information may be released unless a student submits a Opt Out of Directory Information.
+Directory information may be released unless a student submits a Directory Information Withhold/Release

 - Annual FERPA Notification/FERPA Block Form